Sex hormone-binding globulin (SHBG) is a protein produced mainly in the liver. It binds certain hormones, including:

 Pregnancy usually raises SHBG levels.
 They typically return to normal after childbirth.

-If your SHBG levels are low, there are more free hormones for your body to use.
+If your SHBG levels are low, there are potentially more free sex hormones for your body to use.

 Too much estrogen in men can cause:

 In women, too much testosterone can result in:

 The following makes it more likely for a person to develop low SHBG levels:

 - insulin resistance, which occurs in type 2 diabetes